Home

 This is a most valuable article that will help explain why stool testing is superior to blood testing.
 It will be found on both of Dr. Fine’s websites.
 It is a must read; share it with your doctor.
 More open-minded doctors will use EnteroLab or you may order the tests yourself.

 Go to www.enterolab.com and zero in on his testing page or call 972-686-6869.
 Be sure to read his FAQ’s (Frequently Asked Questions) and the testimonials.
-The whole site is most interesting.
+The whole site is most informative.
 In my experience, everyone who has discovered this stool testing is elated to finally have a diagnosis.
+Read more about stool testing in Toxic Staple

-However, if you want to begin with just the Antigliadin Antibody test, you may then go back, if positive, and do the genetic test (cheek swab) or the malabsorption, tTG or dairy intolerance separately, as the stool samples are kept for 6 weeks.
-You get more for the buck if you do the whole panel.
+You may begin with just the Antigliadin Antibody test; if positive on this one test you are Gluten Sensitive, according to Dr. Fine.
+You can then go back and do the genetic test (cheek swab) or the malabsorption, tTG, or dairy/milk intolerance separately, as the stool samples are kept for 6 weeks.
+You get more for the buck if you do the 3-part panel.
 Call them if you have any questions.
 (I am in no way connected to EnteroLab, I just believe in Dr. Fine’s work).

 A positive Antigliadin Antibody (AGA) test